 After filing the claim, your attorney will typically enter into settlement negotiations with the property owner’s insurance company.
 Effective premises liability lawyers are skilled negotiators, working to reach a fair settlement that covers your medical bills, lost wages, and pain and suffering.
 Premises liability law requires property owners to ensure the safety of anyone on their property.
 A skilled attorney will use this legal framework to your advantage during negotiations.
 Sometimes, a fair settlement can be reached without going to trial.
 For more information about our firm’s approach, visit our About Me page.

-Litigation and Trial Prep
+Litigation and Trial Preparation

 If a fair settlement can’t be reached through negotiation, your attorney will prepare for litigation.
 This involves filing a lawsuit and engaging in the discovery process, which includes exchanging information with the other side.
 An effective premises liability attorney should have extensive knowledge of personal injury law, especially in premises liability cases.
 If your case proceeds to trial, your attorney will present evidence, examine witnesses, and advocate for your rights before a judge and jury.
 It’s essential to understand how premises liability works and what’s required to prove your case if you’ve been injured due to hazardous property conditions.
 Contact us at The Law Office of Chad G. Mann, LLC for a free consultation to discuss your specific situation.
 You can also find more information on our Practice Areas page.